KittywayGD/Nyx/README.md

 # Nyx - AI Assistant for macOS

-Nyx is an intelligent, modular AI assistant for macOS that can control your system, manage tasks, and help you be more productive.
+Nyx is an intelligent, modular AI assistant for macOS with a Python backend and Electron frontend.

 ## Features

 ### Core Capabilities
+- Python backend with asyncio and Socket.IO
 - Modular architecture with hot-reloadable plugins
+- Q-Learning system for adaptive intelligence
 - System control for macOS applications
 - Real-time communication via WebSocket
 - Modern Electron interface with dark theme